joe-allen/overleaonline/README.md

 ## Currently Working On:
 - Start history template
 ## ToDo:
+- EWWW image
+- Volunteer dates are backwards
+- On News, add a way to choose 'Author' and and Expert in order to get description snippet on hover
+- add add-to-calendar only to single-event page in enque-js
 - 'v-card--leader' should be 25% width and have less height.
 - Tabindex on main nav `<span>` dropdown items.
 W/ aria-controls label.
 - resize above 1024px when mobile menu open should close menu and show desktop nav.